cassy110/cassy110/README.md

 ## Hi there 👋

-Hello my name Dorcas, i am a software engeneer interested in all things python & data sciene!
+Hello my name Dorcas, i am a software engeneer interested in all things python & data science!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...